realsuayip/rest-filters/docs/source/recipes/using-constraints.rst

 ---------------------

 This constraint enforces mutual exclusivity between specified filters.
-This can bu used to restrict the use of filters that does not make sense together.
+This can be used to restrict the use of filters that do not make sense together.

 For example: